 Notes and substitutions

 - Pork: You can use pork belly, shoulder, or butt.
-If you want something else, shrimp, tofu, chicken, or ground meats are other options.
-You can leave out meat and make the dish vegetarian.
+Shrimp, tofu, chicken, or ground meats are other options.
+You can also leave out the protein and make the dish vegetarian.

-- Vinegar: Cane or coconut vinegar are traditionally used.
-If those aren't available, distilled white vinegar, rice vinegar, or apple cider vinegar are good alternatives.
+- Vinegar: Cane or coconut vinegar are traditional.
+If you don't have them, you can use distilled white vinegar, rice vinegar, or apple cider vinegar instead.

 How to make this recipe

-In a bowl, whisk together the soy sauce, vinegar, sugar, cornstarch, 2 tablespoons of water, and pepper to taste.
-Set aside.
+In a small bowl, whisk together 2 tablespoons soy sauce, 3 tablespoons vinegar, 1 teaspoon sugar, 1 teaspoon cornstarch, 2 tablespoons of water, and black pepper to taste.
+Set it aside.

 Step 2: Prepare the kangkong

-Rinse the kangkong under cold water to remove dirt and debris.
-Trim off the tough, browned ends of the stems.
-Chop them into 3-inch sections, keeping the stems and leaves separate.
-Quickly rinse the pieces again, if necessary.
+Chop them into 2-inch sections, keeping the stems and leaves separate.
+Rinse the pieces again, if necessary.

-In a wok or large skillet, place the sliced pork belly and ½ cup of water over medium-high heat.
-Bring to a boil until the water is fully evaporated, then lower the heat to medium as the pork starts to render fat.
+In a wok or large skillet over medium-high heat, add 8 ounces of sliced pork belly and ½ cup of water.
+Let it boil until the water evaporates, then reduce the heat to medium.

-Step 5: Add kangkong stems and chili peppers
+Step 5: Add the stems and chili peppers

-Add the kangkong stems and chili peppers, if using.
-Stir fry together for a couple of minutes until slightly tender but still crisp, about 2 minutes.
+Add the kangkong stalks or stems and chili peppers, if using.
+Stir-fry for about 2 minutes, or until the stems are slightly tender but still crisp.

 Add the kangkong leaves and pour in the sauce.
-The kangkong will fill up the pan but don’t worry, it will wilt down as it cooks.
+The leaves will fill up the pan but don’t worry, they'll wilt down as they cook.

 Recipe FAQs

-Adobong Kangkong pairs well with steamed rice and can be served alongside a variety of dishes like grilled or fried fish, pork, chicken, or tofu for vegetarians.
+Adobong Kangkong is perfect with steamed rice and goes really well with grilled or fried fish, pork, chicken, or even tofu—pretty much anything you like!

-- Kangkong with Tofu Stir-fry: A stir-fry with kangkong and crispy tofu tossed with umami-rich oyster sauce.
+- Kangkong with tofu stir-fry: Kangkong and crispy tofu tossed in a savory oyster sauce.

-- Sinigang: A tangy tamarind soup, often including kangkong among other vegetables and a choice of pork, fish, or shrimp.
+- Sinigang: A tangy tamarind-based soup with vegetables and your choice of pork, fish, or shrimp.

-- Crispy Kangkong: Battered and deep-fried kangkong leaves served as a crunchy appetizer or snack.
+- Crispy Kangkong: Kangkong leaves dipped in batter and deep-fried into a crunchy snack or appetizer.

-- Ginataang Kangkong: Kangkong cooked in coconut milk, often with chilies and pork or shrimp for added flavor.
+- Ginataang Kangkong: Kangkong simmered in coconut milk, often with chilies and pork or shrimp for added flavor.

 Other vegetable recipes you may like